 Font Awesome icons are a nice and clean way to link to social media.
 They’re simple to use and easier than hosting your own icon images.
 The only icon they don’t have that is useful for authors is goodreads.

 It’s great to have a central location for information about you, your books, possibly your blog and definitely links to your social media outlets.
-And while creating a great website probably requires its own series, here’s a quick checklist adapted from Darcy Pattison with some resources.
+Check out the series on building an great author website for details on getting everything set up.

 The most important thing to keep in mind when creating your author brand is consistency.